awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 # Getting started with RDS Proxy<a name="rds-proxy-setup"></a>

  In the following sections, you can find how to set up RDS Proxy\.
-You can also find how to set the related security options that control who can access each proxy and how each proxy connects to DB instances\.
+You can also find how to set related security options\.
+These control who can access each proxy and how each proxy connects to DB instances\.

 **Topics**
 + [Setting up network prerequisites](#rds-proxy-network-prereqs)